Combinatix/JLCPCB-Basic-Parts/README.md

 # JLCPCB-Basic-Parts
 JL@C PCB Basic Parts Eagle Library with LCSC Part Numbers

-This is a very first release of the library.
+This is a BETA release of the library.
+There is a selection of the very basic components,
-Do not use for production.
-Library has several issues with component rotation.

 Please report any issues.
 Thank you.

+Version update:
-1/12/2020 - I have added ULP scripts that can generate BOM and CPL files that are suitable for JLC PCB direct upload.
+2021-11-30 - Complete new library plus one ULP script that generates perfect BOM and CPL files that can be uploades directly to JLCPCB web!